 *The Trouble with Teflon

 We all love the ease of a nonstick pan, but if you’ve got older Teflon cookware hanging around, it’s time to toss it.
 (Banned in 2015, perfluorooctanoic acid or PFOA—a substance once used in nonstick coating—is believed to cause adverse health effects.)
 Post-ban Teflon products are largely safe for use, though when heated above 600 degrees, the slick coating releases fumes that can cause flu-like symptoms.
 Your best bet is to switch to cast-iron cookware—season well for best results—or ceramic pans.
-We especially love these pans that look as beautiful as they perform.
+We especially love these pans (cast iron skillets by Smithey’s, Butter Pat Industries, Iwachu, and Greenpan) that look as beautiful as they perform.

 *Can You Dig It